rasika/bpmn-to-solidity/README.md

-# bpmn-to-solidity
+# WIP : bpmn-to-solidity
-A BPMN to Solidity Translator
+Converts BPMN2.0 XML into Solidity Language

+#This project is still Work-In-Progress